-Orchestrate updates across multiple clusters by using Azure Kubernetes Fleet Manager
+Update Kubernetes and node images across multiple clusters using Azure Kubernetes Fleet Manager

-Platform admins managing Kubernetes fleets with large number of clusters often have problems with staging their updates in a safe and predictable way across multiple clusters.
-To address this pain point, Kubernetes Fleet Manager (Fleet) allows you to orchestrate updates across multiple clusters using update runs, stages, groups, and strategies.
+Platform admins managing large number of clusters often have problems with staging the updates of multiple clusters (for example, upgrading node OS image or Kubernetes versions) in a safe and predictable way.
+To address this challenge, Azure Kubernetes Fleet Manager (Fleet) allows you to orchestrate updates across multiple clusters using update runs.

 Prerequisites

-Read the conceptual overview of this feature, which provides an explanation of update strategies, runs, stages, and groups references in this document.
+Read the conceptual overview of this feature, which provides an explanation of update strategies, runs, stages, and groups referenced in this guide.

-You must have a fleet resource with one or more member clusters.
+You must have a Fleet resource with one or more member cluster.
 If not, follow the quickstart to create a Fleet resource and join Azure Kubernetes Service (AKS) clusters as members.
-This walkthrough demonstrates a fleet resource with five AKS member clusters as an example.

 Set the following environment variables: